SunshineKeyboard/day-one-text-analyzer-cli/README.md

 - Ignore common stop words like "the", "and", "a", "to".
 - Allow the user to optionally save the report to a new file.

-During our chat, we will:
-- Break down each step.
-- Talk through your code.
-- Improve structure and readability together.